 hello. nice to meet you.

 After spending a decade specializing in consumer psychology & brand strategy at advertising agencies, I returned to graduate school to take the next step into clinical psychology.
 Knowing anxiety was the area I wanted to specialize in, I tailored my education to that pursuit.
 My internship took place at Alexian Brothers Center For Anxiety & Obsessive Compulsive Disorders, one of the few of hospital-based Anxiety/OCD intensive outpatient treatment programs, with a leading expert in the field - Dr. Patrick McGrath.
 I continued on as a staff therapist leading group, family & individual sessions for several years.
 Following that, I continued the same work as part of the founding team that opened a regional Anxiety/OCD intensive program for Rogers Behavioral Health in Chicago.
 At RBH, I had the pleasure of training alongside another leading expert - Dr. Karen Cassiday, former president of the Anxiety & Depression Association Of America.
-At the same time, I provide some traditional outpatient services via the private practice of Willis Counseling & Consulting.
+At the same time, I provided some traditional outpatient services via the private practice of Willis Counseling & Consulting.
 Training never ends though.
 I continually learn via conferences & books.
 This is my passion.
+And now it is also my job - while I still provide some outpatient therapy at Willis Counseling & Consulting, I am proud to also now serve as their Training Director to coordinate meaningful training experiences for their staff as well as local Chicago clinicians.

 And it is my passion because it is also personal.
 Anxiety has been a part of my life.
 A few phobias, many panic attacks & the kind of excessive worry that many of you probably share.
 I was lucky in finding therapists who understood how to apply cognitive-behavioral therapy techniques to help me manage my anxiety.
 Now I can do the same for others.